Tapu Fini Raid Overview

 Main Weaknesses

-| Why it works | Details |
+| Why Electric Works | Details |

 |---|---|

-Top Steel counters:
+Top Electric counters:

-Grass-type Weakness
+Grass-Type Weakness

-| Why it works | Details |
+| Why Grass Works | Details |

 |---|---|

-| Super effective vs Water | Grass deals 2× damage |
+| Super effective against Water | Grass attacks exploit Tapu Fini’s Water typing |

 Top Grass counters: